brianm/wsf/README.md

 # DESCRIPTION

-The wsf(1) displays ferry schedules for the rest of the current day.
+The wsf(1) displays ferry schedules for the remainder of the current day.

 # RESOURCES